brunnolou/next-langchain-rag-ollama/README.md

-# An AI Swiss legal assistant
+# AI Swiss legal assistant

 This is a simple conversational-ui RAG (retrieval augmented generation) based on the Swiss Code of Obligations.